joeappleton18/web_technologies_notes/blocks/section1 (Core Web Technologies)/1_workflow_process/introduction.md

 # Workflow and Version Control

-- Workflow and version control are fundamental concepts that programmers of all levels are exposed to
+- Work flow and version control are fundamental concepts that programmers of all levels are exposed to

-- This block will focus on the modern work flows that web developers used.
+- This block will focus on modern work flow processes that as a web developer you'll rely on heavily

+## Practical Outcomes

-- Practically we will be making our first version controlled website using a professional workflow
+- We will be making our first version controlled website using a professional workflow